2023 BAL qualification: East Division

 The games of the East Division are held in Ellis Park Arena in Johannesburg, South Africa, and are played from 22 to 27 November.
-Initially, it was announcned that games would be held in Cape Town.
+Initially, it was announced that games would be held in Cape Town.

 Group A

 The games played by the NBA Academy Africa are not scored and are ineligible to qualify for the next round; however, games against the team will be used for their opponents' standings.

 Group B

 Matero Magic from Zambia were given a wild card to join Group B, after Cobra Sport from South Sudan withdrew.